 - enabling curators and other subject matter experts to enhance 3D models with annotations, creating stories around those models that enrich their educational content and blend effortlessly with the viewing experience;

 - creating an open source, web based 3D viewer that will allow users to appreciate the 3D models and data we create, regardless of what technology platform they use; and

 - building an open source community around the development and use of the applications we will create.

 In a relatively short period of time, we have been honored to collaborate with colleagues across the Smithsonian Institution on projects as diverse as 3D scanning the Nation’s T. rex, the Apollo 11 Command Module Columbia, the Cosmic Buddha sculpture, President Abraham Lincoln’s life masks, the 1903 Wright Flyer, and many others.
 We have also partnered with some of the leading technology firms working in the field, including Autodesk and Google, to advance the state of the art in 3D scanning, VR and viewing technology.
 Ultimately, our hope is that the technology solutions we develop in collaboration with our partners will allow more meaningful interactions with the Smithsonian's collections for a far larger audience.

-With only 1% of collections on display in Smithsonian museum galleries, digitization affords the opportunity to bring the remaining 99% of the collection into the virtual light.
-All of these digital assets become the infrastructure which will allow not just the Smithsonian, but the world at large to tell new stories about the familiar, as well as the unfamiliar, treasures in these collections.
+With only 1% of the Smithsonian's collections on display at any one time, digitization could allow us to bring the remaining 99% of the collection into the virtual light.
+These digital assets will allow not just the Smithsonian, but the world at large, to tell and share new stories about the familiar - and the unfamiliar - treasures in these collections.